Enhancing Readability With the Flesch-Kincaid Score

 In the mid-1970s, the U.S. Navy wanted to measure the readability of its training manuals but found the existing Flesch Reading Ease scale inadequate.
 It engaged the help of researcher John P. Kincaid to revise the scale for ease of use and comprehension.
 In response, Kincaid and his fellow researchers came up with the Flesch-Kincaid Grade Level Formula.

-Instead of assigning a work a seemingly arbitrary numerical score on a scale of 0 to 100, the Flesch-Kincaid Grade Level assigns a score on a scale of 0 to 18, with each numerical value corresponding to an academic grade level:
+Instead of assigning a work a seemingly arbitrary numerical readability score on a scale of 0 to 100, the Flesch-Kincaid Grade Level assigns a score on a scale of 0 to 18, with each numerical value corresponding to an academic grade level:

 In other words, a text with a Flesch-Kincaid readability score of 2 should be comprehensible to a second grader, while a score of 12 indicates a text accessible to a high school senior.
 Middle school students, as well as the majority of Americans, should have little to no difficulty with a text scoring from 6 to 10 on the Flesch-Kincaid scale.
 This readability scale is much easier to follow as far as who should be able to read the content piece when only knowing the Flesch-Kincaid readability score.

-How Do You Calculate Flesch-Kincaid Grade Level?
+How Do You Calculate Flesch-Kincaid Grade Level Score?

 Part of the goal of revising the Flesch Reading Ease scale was to simplify the formula used to calculate it.
 The Flesch-Kincaid readability formula is as follows: